saratbarros/SmartBrain-api/README.md

 # SmartBrain-API
 - Zero to Mastery: Web developer course 2022
-- This is part of the smart-t-brain project: Back-end controllers.
+- This is part of the SmartBrain project: Back-end controllers.

 ## About this project
 - API connector to the frontend.